QuickBooks Blog

 • revenues or gains are taxable before they are shown in the income statement.

-Thus, this deferred tax asset gets reversed over a period of time.
+This deferred tax asset gets reversed over a period of time.
 It gets reversed at a time when the expense is deducted for tax purposes.
-Or revenue or gain is recognized in the income statement.
+This revenue or gain is then recognized in the income statement.

 Related Articles